Mobile Speed Cameras NSW Traffic Law Case

 If the NSW Government were serious about saving lives they would be investing taxpayer money in better road infrastructure and extensive, ongoing driver education.
 Instead, the NSW Government and the RTA have made the decision to adopt covert methods to catch out everyday motorists.

-Our criminal law specialists and traffic law specialists have extensive experience in Traffic Law, Speed Camera, Radar, Lidar and all types of traffic matters and would be happy to discuss such matters with you.
+We have extensive experience in Traffic Law, Speed Camera, Radar, Lidar and all types of traffic matters and would be happy to discuss such matters with you.